AcademySoftwareFoundation/tac/tools/web_conferencing_guidelines.md

 #### Related moderation documentation

-- Zoom has [documentation on how to use their moderation tools].
+- Zoom has [documentation on how to use their moderation tools][].

 #### Escalating and/Reporting a Problem

-Issues that cannot be handle via normal moderation, or with the assistance of the [LF Staff] should be escalated to the [TAC].
+For issues that cannot be handle via normal moderation, please [submit a support request][Support Request].

 ## Meeting recordings

-Meetings using the LFX Meeting Management service can generally be set to automatically record the meeting and make a transcript, both of which can be retrieved by users in thier [LFX Individual Dashboard].
-Project leads can also get recordings from past meetings in [LFX Project Control Center] in the meeting management section; feel free to share those links and access key in the notes from the meeting.
+Meetings using the LFX Meeting Management service can generally be set to automatically record the meeting and make a transcript, both of which can be retrieved by users in thier [LFX Individual Dashboard][].
+Project leads can also get recordings from past meetings in [LFX Project Control Center][] in the meeting management section; feel free to share those links and access key in the notes from the meeting.

 If there has been any conduct or other violation which was been addressed by a host and recorded, the video should be edited before being posted.
-Contact [LF Staff] if you need help to edit a video before posting it to the public.
+[Submit a support request][Support Request] if you need help to edit a video before posting it to the public.

 ## Pro-tips

 - If you join the meeting via the desktop or web client, [make sure your name is set correctly](https://support.zoom.us/hc/en-us/articles/200941109-Attendee-Controls-in-a-Meeting) so other attendees know who you are ( especially the person taking meeting notes! ).
-- [Join on muted audio and video] in order to prevent noise to those already in a call.
+- [Join on muted audio and video][] in order to prevent noise to those already in a call.
 - If you don't have anything to say at that moment, **MUTE**.
 This is a common problem.
 You can help out a teammate by mentioning it on Zoom chat or asking them to mute on the call itself.
 The meeting co-host can help with muting noisly attendees before it becomes too disruptive.
 Don't feel bad if this happens to you, it's a common occurrence.
 - Try to find a quiet meeting place to join from; some coworking spaces and coffee shops have a ton of ambient noise that won't be obvious to you but will be to other people in the meeting.
 When presenting to large groups consider delegating to another person who is in a quieter environment.
 - Using your computer's built in microphone and speakers might work in a pinch, but in general won't work as well as a dedicated headset/microphone.